-The contribution rate for pension and sickness insurance is 6.5% for the employee and 24.8% for the employer.
+The contribution rate for pension and sickness insurance is 7.1% for the employee and 24.8% for the employer.
 The employee's payment goes entirely towards pension insurance, while the employer's share is split into 2.1% for sickness insurance, 21.5% for pension insurance, and 1.2% for the state employment policy contribution.
+For a better idea, see the table below.